 Peru: Community-Led Reforestation and Mercury-Free Trainings

-Artisanal and small-scale gold mining (ASGM) is a traditional livelihood in Peru, providing much needed income for many impoverished communities.
+Artisanal and Small-Scale Gold Mining (ASGM) is a traditional livelihood in Peru, providing much-needed income for many impoverished communities.
 Currently, the prevailing method of ASGM in the country involves using large amounts of mercury to extract gold.
 These activities result in the release of tons of mercury each year, causing significant air, soil, and water contamination and severe health impacts on local communities.

 Furthermore, small-scale gold mining results in substantial environmental degradation.
 Peru’s Madre de Dios, one of the most bio-diverse regions in the world, has experienced the worst deterioration from gold mining in South America.
-A 2013 report by the Peruvian Ministry of Environment reported that the amount of forest destroyed by gold mining in Madre de Dios increased by 400% between 1999 and 2012 – from 10,000 hectares to more than 50,000 hectares.
+In 2013 the Peruvian Ministry of Environment reported that the amount of forest destroyed by gold mining in Madre de Dios increased by 400% between 1999 and 2012 – from 10,000 hectares to more than 50,000 hectares.

 To lessen the negative impact of ASGM in Peru, Pure Earth conducted community-led reforestation in the Peruvian Amazon and trained artisanal gold miners in mercury-free mining methods.
 Pure Earth worked with miners from AMATAF, an ASGM association in Madre de Dios.
 The following milestones were achieved by the conclusion of this 2019–2022 project funded by the Tiffany & Co.
 Foundation:

 • Pure Earth led remediation and restoration of 5 hectares of rainforest degraded by artisanal gold mining in Madre de Dios, including maintenance and replanting